Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Experimental Details

 For all bilayers grown on MgO, the measurements show a sharp peak at $L$\,=\,2 originating from the diffraction at the MgO substrate lattice (cf.~Fig.~\ref{XRD}(a)).
-Additionally, broad rather intense features located at $L$\,$\sim$\,2.02 accompanied by strong Laue oscillations are visible due to finite thickness of the iron and nickel oxide.
+Additionally, broad rather intense features located at $L$\,$\sim$\,2.02 accompanied by strong Laue oscillations are visible due to finite thickness of the iron and nickel oxide films.
 The well\,-\,pronounced intensity oscillations with two superposed partial oscillations clearly show a periodicity of two layers of different thickness indicating a high crystalline ordering and homogenous thicknesses of both films, magnetite and nickel oxide.
 This is in accordance with the results seen in the XRR measurements.

 In the case of bilayers grown on SrTiO$_3$, the (00$L$) rod also shows a sharp substrate peak at $L$\,=\,2 and Laue oscillations due to crystalline magnetite and nickel oxide films (cf.~Fig.~\ref{XRD}(b)).
 Here, the Bragg peaks originating from the iron and nickel oxide are located at $L$\,$\sim$\,1.86 and broadened due to the finite film thicknesses.
-On closer inspection, the Laue oscillations show also a periodicity of two layers whereby the damping of the oscillation originating from the magnetite increases with increasing magnetite thickness due to increasing roughness of the Fe$_3$O$_4$ films (cf.~Fig.~\ref{XRR}(c)).
+On closer inspection, the Laue oscillations show also a periodicity of two layers whereby the damping of the oscillation originating from the magnetite surface increases with increasing magnetite thickness due to increasing roughness (cf.~Fig.~\ref{XRR}(c)).
+This result agrees well with LEED and XRR results shown above.

 Due to the small lattice mismatch between Fe$_3$O$_4$ and NiO a separation of the Bragg peaks originating from the respective film is not visible by eye.
-Complete data analysis using fully kinematic diffraction theory was performed to obtain the vertical layer distance of the respective oxide film.
-Within the calculation the atomic form factors of oxygen, nickel and iron arranged in a bulk structure are kept constant while the vertical size of the unit cell is varied.
+Complete data analysis using kinematic diffraction theory was performed to obtain the vertical layer distance of the respective oxide film.
+Within the calculation the atomic form factors of oxygen, nickel and iron atoms arranged in a bulk structure are kept constant while the vertical size of the unit cell is varied.
+Interface roughness is modeled with a Gaussian variation of the height as implemented for XRR by the N\'{e}vot-Croce model \cite{nevot}.
 The applied models consist of a homogenous Fe$_3$O$_4$/NiO bilayer on top of the respective substrate.
 This structural model involving the number of layers coincides with the layer model and the film thicknesses obtained from XRR calculations.
 The obtained vertical layer distances ($c_{\textrm{NiO}}$/2 for NiO and $c_{\textrm{Fe}_3\textrm{O}_4}$/4 for Fe$_3$O$_4$) are shown in Fig.~\ref{XRD}(c).